ClxS/Stardew-Farmhand/README.md

 ######FarmhandInstaller-Console
 A command line interface used for running the patcher.
 This will not be included as a public installer and instead is just used as a part of the build process.

-- Farmhand Installer - UI (EXE).
-This runs FarmhandPatcher too.
-Once it's complete, this will be the file we actually distribute out.
-It should automatically bundle the required binaries (Farmhand, FarmhandUI, FarmhandPatcherCommon, FarmhandPatcherFirstPass, FarmhandPatcherSecondPass) and extract them at runtime.
-At the final stages, this should allow for updated binaries to be fetched from the internet.

-- FarmhandPatcherCommon/FirstPass/SecondPass.
-These are used by the installer.They are separated into their own libraries to prevent conflicts due to the missing (not yet built) Stardew Farmhand intermediate
+######FarmhandInstaller.UI
+This is the distributed Farmhand installer.
+It currently uses WPF but will soon be replaced by platform specific installers.

 ##Libraries

-- Farmhand (DLL).
-The core code which is injected into Stardew
+######Farmhand
+The core code which is injected into Stardew.
+Most of the heavy lifting and API functionality takes place in this library, with second-pass libraries only being used for things which rely on the changes caused by this library.

+######FarmhandCharacter
+Contains NPC and Monster related API functionality.

+######FarmhandGame
+Contains overrides for the Game1 instance and overrides for certain item classes.

+######FarmhandUI
+Contains a modified version of Entoarox's UI framework, as well contains additional UI enhancements such as the mod configuration menus.

+##Mods

+Far too many to list, the mods packaged serve a both examples and integration tests to ensure features continue to work.

 ##Tools

+######FarmhandDebugger
-- Farmhand Debugger (EXE).
-Just serves as an entry point for me to step through and debug StardewR code in the event I inject something incorrectly.
+Just serves as an entry point for me to step through and debug Stardew Farmhand.
 This should be set as your startup project when not debugging the build process.
+A benefit of this is that since Farmhand itself does not invoke a console window yet, console output will be redirected to the debugger's window.

+######InstallerPackager
+Prepares a number of data-defined packages for inclusion in the installer.